 If one assumes that eudaimonia requires activities that can be precluded by intense suffering, it may seem that the argument from suffering suffices to prove that those people who intensely suffer not only enter a “morally free zone” where they are not culpable for any wrong-doing, but also where they have no moral obligations.
 From this it would follow not only that they would incur no culpability for committing suicide but also that they—and their agents—would violate no moral norm were they to do so.
 This argument, however, works only on the mistaken supposition that it is not human nature but individual psychological conditions that set the requirements for eudaimonia and moral obligations.
-For if this supposition were true, then the absence of culpability would also mean the absence of obligation.
+However, if this supposition were true, then the absence of culpability would also mean the absence of obligation.
 And if such were the case, it would make no sense to excuse an individual for failing in a moral duty under psychological duress, because he never would have had that obligation to be excused from in the first place.

 Let me illustrate this point with a true story.
 A friend of a colleague moved to California and intended to will the good of others during earthquakes.
 He wanted to be the person who made sure that all got out safely.
-But, as it happened, during his first earthquake he was talking to his boss who was standing between him and the door.
+But as it happened, during his first earthquake he was talking to his boss who was standing between him and the door.
 The floor shook, the walls swayed, and the next thing that he knew he was outside; and his boss was not.
-He had no memory of how he got outside and was worried that he had flung his boss aside in his panic to get outside.
+He had no memory of how he got outside and worried that he had flung his boss aside in his panic to get out.
 Did he have an obligation not to harm his boss?
 Yes.
 Was he culpable for harming her—if he did indeed push her aside?
-No; since it was his first earthquake, his panic excused any culpability for any untoward behavior—without , however, also eliminating his obligation to avoid harming.
-Indeed, it is because he had this obligation and could not fulfill it that he incurred the additional obligation to learn how to alleviate any future panic, so that he can fulfill his obligation not to harm others.
+No. It was his first earthquake; hence, his unanticipated panic excused any culpability for any untoward behavior—without, however, also eliminating his obligation to avoid harming the boss.
+Indeed, it is because he had this obligation and could not fulfill it that he incurred the additional obligation to learn how to alleviate future panic, so that he can fulfill his obligation not to harm others during earthquakes.
 His panic did not dispense with his obligation not to harm, but only excused his unanticipated behavior.

 Obligations based on eudaimonic necessity must be set by human nature and not by the uniqueness of one’s psychological state.
 For if the identity of eudaimonia would vary according to the individual’s psychological state, then eudaimonia would not only cease to be that which all must seek in order to achieve fulfillment, but would also lack the absolute necessity required for explaining the indefeasibility that characterizes moral experiences.
-The identity of eudaimonia can not thus be set by individual psychological states but must be set by human nature.
+The identity of eudaimonia can not thus be set by individual psychological states, but must be set by human nature.
 Accordingly, the inability to perform an activity does not mean that nature has ceased to be ordered towards that activity.
 For instance, blindness does not eliminate a person’s orientation to sight.
 Consequently, since suffering does not change one’s nature, it neither removes eudaimonia as the end of practical reason nor nullifies indefeasible eudaimonic obligations.
 Accordingly, anyone incapable of attaining eudaimonia would still be bound by eudaimonic necessity and the resulting moral obligations.
-Indeed, if there be any such persons, the frustration of their nature could not but add to their sufferings.
+Indeed, if there be any such persons, the frustration of their nature would add to their sufferings.